73rhodes/Sublime-JSLint/README.md

 Prerequisites
 -------------
 NodeJS must be installed on your system and you must be able to run 'node' from the command line.
+Alternatively, if you have a different `jslint` utility already installed on your system, you may update the settings to use it instead.

 Installation
 ------------